Carrying Amount Definition

 It is also the fundamental value of the company, which can be easily defined as how much the net assetsNet AssetsThe net asset on the balance sheet is the amount by which your total assets exceed your total liabilities and is calculated by simply adding what you own (assets) and subtract it from whatever you owe (liabilities).
 It is commonly known as net worth (NW). of the company are worth.
 For fundamental and value growth investors, this value is important because, for a company having a high market value from its book value is a good opportunity for investing.
 The price to book value ratioPrice To Book Value RatioPrice to Book Value Ratio or P/B Ratio helps to identify stock opportunities in Financial companies, especially banks, and is used with other valuation tools like PE Ratio, PCF, EV/EBITDA.
 Price to Book Value Ratio = Price Per Share / Book Value Per Share is a good indicative ratio to measure the carrying amount of the company.
 The ratio indicates whether you’re paying too much for what would remain if the company is approaching bankruptcy.

 This has been a guide to Carrying Amount and its definition.
-Here we discuss the formula to calculate carrying amount along with examples and its differences between carrying amount and fair value, etc. You can learn more about accounting from the following articles –
+Here we discuss the formula to calculate carrying amount along with examples and its differences from fair value, etc. You can learn more about accounting from the following articles –